-Disposition Description Usage Archives Retain indefinitely.
+Disposition Description Usage Archives Retain permanently.
 These records are eligible for transfer to the State Archives or agency archives.
 Assigned to records that have been appraised as having archival value and are therefore permanent records.
 Confirm Confirm disposition with the Vermont State Archives and Records Administration after retention requirement has been met.
 Assigned to records that are maintained in a centralized database or information system or are appraised as conditional archival.
 Destroy (General) Destroy by recycling or deleting the record.
 Assigned to records that have been appraised as non-archival and are not exempt from public access.
 Agency discretion advised for general record schedules.
 Destroy (Shred) Destroy by shredding (includes electronic shredding).
 Assigned to records that have been appraised as non-archival and are exempt from public access or contain sensitive information.
 Unappraised Default value for records that have not been appraised.
 Assigned to records that have not been appraised and do not yet have retention or disposition requirements.
-Weed Separate temporary records from archival records in accordance with the approved records schedule.
+Weed Separate records that meet the conditions of a "Vermont Archival Record" from those that do not (temporary).
 Assigned to records that have been appraised as conditional archival.
-Upon weeding the temporary records from the archival records, transfer archival records to the Archives.
+Upon weeding the temporary records from the archival records, transfer archival records to Archives and destroy temporary records.